pkulchenko/ZeroBraneStudio/doc-styles-color-schemes.md

 ## Style elements

-See [tomorrow.lua](https://github.com/pkulchenko/ZeroBraneStudio/blob/master/cfg/tomorrow.lua#L213-L253) for the complete list.
+See [style.lua](https://github.com/pkulchenko/ZeroBraneStudio/blob/master/src/editor/style.lua#L26-L88) for the complete list of elements and [tomorrow.lua](https://github.com/pkulchenko/ZeroBraneStudio/blob/master/cfg/tomorrow.lua) for an example of how these elements can be used.

+(0.41+) `alpha` attribute is supported for `sel`, `seladd`, and `caretlinebg` style elements.

 ## Indicators